Crepes with Asparagus and Hummus

 Crepes with asparagus and hummus, Eat without Belly

-• Place 2 or 3 asparagus tips on the crepes so that the tip sticks out slightly from the edge.
-This is just to make them look prettier…
+• Place 2 or 3 asparagus tips on the crepes so that the tips slightly protrude from the edge.
+This is just to make them look nicer…

 Crepes with asparagus and hummus, Eat without Belly

-• Now you can gently roll each crepe and set aside until you’re ready to serve them.
-If you have chives, you can use them to close the crepes.
+• Now you can gently roll each crepe and keep them aside until you’re ready to serve.
+If you have chives you can use them to tie the crepes closed.

 Crepes with asparagus and hummus, Eat without Belly

-• And now our Crepes with asparagus and hummus are ready to be enjoyed.
-Warm just after making them or even later at room temperature!
+• And here our Crepes with asparagus and hummus are ready to be enjoyed.
+Warm just after preparing or later at room temperature!

 Crepes with asparagus and hummus, Eat without Belly

-• An ideal spring dish to serve as an appetizer or main meal.
-They are also perfect for a takeaway meal and perhaps, why not, for a picnic or Easter Monday outing!
+• An ideal spring dish to serve as an appetizer or main course.
+They’re also great for takeaway meals and, why not, for a picnic or an Easter Monday outing.

 Crepes with asparagus and hummus, Eat without Belly

-• These crepes were approved by the Dutch and I loved them too, also because I adore both hummus and asparagus.
-Try them and let me know if you liked them, here below or in my Club on Facebook.
+• These crepes were approved by the Dutchman and I loved them a lot, also because I adore both hummus and asparagus.
+Try them and let me know if you liked them, below or in my Facebook Club.

 Enjoy your meal!